darrenstrash/open-pls/comparison.md

 ### Table

-As shown in the table below, the original algorithm is faster on most instances.
+As shown in the table below, Pullan's original algorithm is faster on most instances.
 It is generally faster by a factor of 3; however, it is much faster for dense graphs, for example it is faster on MANN_a27 and san400_0.9_1 by factors 81.99 and 144, respectively.

 Graph               | Clique Number |     Time (Pullan) | Time (Ours) | Selections (Pullan) | Selections (Ours)
 :----               | ------------: |          -------: | --------:   |              -----: | -----: